Francisco Plaza: History

 The plaza was originally a U-shaped structure, much modified over the years.
 It was built by John M. Francisco of Georgia, and his business partner, Henry Daigre, a Frenchman from Quebec, and served as the headquarters for their cattle ranch.
 The ranch sold beef to the U.S. military forts in the area.
 The area around the plaza was home to Hispanic workers for the ranch.
 The plaza served as a supply center to the growing community, occasionally proving protection from Ute Indian attacks.

 The plaza served as a temporary depot for the Denver and Rio Grande Railroad when it arrived in 1876.
 The town of La Veta, incorporated at the same time, never grew to more than 800 residents.
 The plaza became a residence and farm again for John M. Francisco by the 1890s, the partnership with Daigre having ended possibly 20 years prior.
 Francisco owned the plaza until his death in 1902.
 It then passed through various family members, and was acquired by the Huerfano County Historical Society in 1958.

+One notable attraction now housed at Francisco Fort is the original bar from notorious outlaw Robert Ford (outlaw), who killed Jessie James.